cn0047/stash/ed/t.algorithms/datastructures.md

 ## Linked

-* `Linked list` - is a linear **collection** of data elements, called nodes pointing to the next node by means of a pointer.
+* `Linked list` - is a linear **collection** of data elements, called nodes pointing to the next node.
 It is a data structure consisting of a group of nodes which together represent a sequence.
 Under the simplest form, each node is composed of data and a **reference to the next node** in the sequence.
 The principal benefit - is that the list elements can easily be inserted or removed without reallocation or reorganization of the entire structure because the data items need not be stored contiguously in memory or on disk.

-Disadvantage: slow to get the element; slow append to end;
+<br>Disadvantage: slow to get the element; slow append to end;
 Advantage: fast insert/delete into/from head;

 * `Doubly linked list` - each node contains two links,